Remedan/arch-installation-guide/README.md

 # Arch Installation Guide

 I had two objectives during my last Arch install.
-Use LVM on LUKS and have working dual boot with Windows.
+Use LVM on LUKS for encryption and have working dual boot with Windows.
 Here are documented the basic steps to achieve that.

 Sources:
 * https://wiki.archlinux.org/index.php/Installation_guide